abdulbqureshi/docs/versioned_docs/version-0.10.5/index.md

 Noir is a Domain Specific Language for SNARK proving systems.
 It has been designed to use any ACIR compatible proving system.

+Noir is an open-source language that facilitates the writing and verification of zero knowledge proofs.

 It's design choices are influenced heavily by Rust and focuses on a simple, familiar syntax.

 ## Who is Noir for?

 Noir can be used for a variety of purposes.
+The Noir syntax has been fashioned after Rust, allowing developers to easily incorporate crypto fundamentals into their workflows, without having to be specialists in cryptography.
+This approach will be helpful for people who want to learn about cryptography and write applications using zero knowledge proofs, but don't have the background expertise in cruptography.

 ### Solidity Developers